 Newport City Council is the sixth largest authority in Wales and covers a geographical area of just over 73.5 square miles divided in to 20 wards.
-As of September 2022, there is I nursery school, 44 primary schools, 9 secondary schools, 2 special schools and a pupil referral unit.
-Within this breakdown, there are 4 Welshmedium primary schools and a Welsh-medium secondary school.
+As at September 2020, there are 2 nursery schools, 43 primary schools, 9 secondary schools, 2 special schools and a pupil referral unit.
+Within this breakdown, there are 3 Welsh-medium primary schools and a Welsh-medium secondary school.
+A fourth Welsh-medium primary school will open in September 2021.
 There are also 6 Roman Catholic primary schools and a Roman Catholic secondary school, and 2 Church in Wales primary schools.

 All community-maintained primary schools operate under a 3-11 model meaning that nursery education is provided on site.
-Three of the eight voluntary aided schools also incorporate nursery provision.
+Three of the eight voluntary schools also incorporate nursery provision.

-As at the January 2022 Pupil Level Annual School Census (PLASC), there were 25463 children and young people in the Reception to Year 13 groups across Newport's schools.
-In addition, there were 1850 pupils registered as attending nursery schools or classes.
+As at the January 2020 Pupil Level Annual School Census (PLASC), there were 24,662 children and young people in the Reception to Year 13 groups across Newport's schools.
+In addition, there were 1,900 pupils registered as attending nursery schools or classes.

 The Council is the admission authority for all community and voluntary controlled schools (Malpas Church in Wales) in Newport.
-The Council processes all applications for these schools and schools are not able to give parents an expectation that their application will be successful or tell them that their child has been given a place at the school before an offer of a place has been made formally by the Council.
+The Council processes all applications for these schools and schools are not able to give parents an expectation that their application will be successful, or tell them that their child has been given a place at the school, before an offer of a place has been made formally by the Council.

-This document is the Council's School Admissions Policy, which specifically sets out the school admission arrangements for the academic year 2024/25.
-This policy covers the normal admissions round and in-year transfer and applies to both Welsh-medium and English-medium maintained schools.
+This document is the Council's School Admissions Policy, which specifically sets out the school admission arrangements for the academic year 2022/23.
+This policy covers the normal admissions round and in-year transfer, and applies to both Welsh-medium and English-medium maintained schools.